rgero/RN_WorkoutTracker/README.md

 -----
 This project is going to be a React Native app whose goal is to provide a simple tool for people to track their weight lifting workouts.

-It will be similar to [React Workout Tracker](https://github.com/rgero/React_WorkoutTracker), which is an older project that has long since been deprecated.
+It will be similar to [React Workout Tracker](https://github.com/rgero/React_WorkoutTracker)